Cardiovascular Magnetic Resonance

 E. Pericardial Disease

-CMR is highly effective in diagnosing pericardial diseases such as pericarditis, pericardial effusion, and constrictive pericarditis.
-The imaging sequences can identify thickening of the pericardium, inflammation, and the presence of fluid, helping to distinguish between different types of pericardial pathology and guide treatment.
+CMR is highly effective in diagnosing pericardial conditions, including pericarditis, pericardial effusion, and constrictive pericarditis.
+It can identify pericardial thickening, inflammation, and effusion, enabling differentiation among pericardial pathologies and informing treatment strategies.

 F. Aortic Disease

-For conditions involving the aorta, such as aortic aneurysms, dissections, or coarctations, CMR provides clear, detailed images of the aortic anatomy and blood flow.
-It allows for precise measurement of the aortic dimensions and helps assess the involvement of branch vessels, making it a valuable tool for planning surgical or endovascular interventions.
+For aortic pathologies such as aneurysms, dissections, and coarctations, CMR provides high-resolution images of the aortic wall and blood flow.
+It allows accurate measurement of aortic dimensions and evaluation of branch vessel involvement, aiding in surgical and endovascular planning.

 G. Cardiac Masses and Tumors

-CMR is considered the imaging modality of choice for evaluating cardiac masses and tumors due to its superior soft-tissue contrast and ability to characterize tissues.
-It can differentiate between benign and malignant masses, assess their size and location, and determine their effects on cardiac function.
+CMR is the imaging modality of choice for evaluating cardiac masses and tumors due to its excellent soft-tissue contrast.
+It can characterize mass composition, differentiate between benign and malignant lesions, and assess their impact on cardiac function.

 Advantages of Cardiovascular Magnetic Resonance